feldera/feldera/docs/sql/string.md

 character will be space-padded; values of type character varying will simply store the shorter string.

-In addition, we provides the `text`, or `varchar` type, which stores strings of any length.
+In addition, we provide the `text`, or `varchar` type, which stores strings of any length.

 Trailing spaces are removed when converting a character value to one